-Serious offences will be discussed with the teacher, Headteacher, and the child's parent(s)/carer(s).
+Serious offences will be discussed with the teacher, Headteacher, and the child's parent(s).
 The school has high expectations with regard to behaviour and will not fail to act in the case of serious breaches of the code.
-Parents will always be consulted over ongoing or significant behaviour issues, as it is they who are the child's first and enduring teachers.
+Parents will always be consulted over behaviour issues, as it is they who are the child's first and enduring teachers.
 As parents you play a crucial role in helping your child learn.
 Children achieve more when schools and parents work together.